Henry Weinhard's: Brewery

-In 1862, Henry Weinhard moved to Portland, Oregon and purchased an old brewery on the corner of NW First and Davis, before moving in 1864 to a facility occupying two full blocks at NW 12th and Burnside.
+In 1862, Henry Weinhard moved to Portland, Oregon and purchased an old brewery on the corner of Northwest First and Davis, before moving in 1864 to a facility occupying two full blocks at Northwest 12th and Burnside.
 This Blitz-Weinhard brewery in Portland survived as a production facility under several ownership changes until 1999, when it was sold by the Stroh Brewery Company to the Miller Brewing Company, who closed it down in late August.

 The brewery was a fixture of an old industrial and warehouse district which, beginning in the 1990s, has become known as the Pearl District in downtown Portland, and its closure marked the beginning of a massive urban rejuvenation project.
 Following the closure of the Portland brewery in 1999, Henry Weinhard's was brewed at the Olympia brewery in Tumwater, Washington until that brewery too was closed in 2003.
 Some of its beers were brewed under contract at the Full Sail Brewing Company in Hood River until 2013.

-The Henry Weinhard's Private Reserve brand survives today and is currently owned by Molson Coors Beverage Company.

-Henry Weinhard's Private Reserve has been slated for discontinuation according to Molson as of August 2021.
+Henry Weinhard's Private Reserve was slated for discontinuation as of August 2021.
+However, the brand was revived by Eugene, Oregon based Hop Valley Brewing in 2022.